sjk39/java-practice/README.md

 # java-practice
-Java creations I have made.
+Java creations I have edited or made for practice.